 - 1. Clothing, jewelry, personal items (gym bags, backpacks, water bottles, notebooks/binders, etc.) and tattoos with language or images that are vulgar, sexually suggestive, discriminatory, promoting prejudice, obscene, libelous, or that promote illegal or violent content, such as weapons, drugs, alcohol, tobacco, drug paraphernalia, or that contains threats, are prohibited. - 2.
-Garments/clothing shall be sufficient to conceal undergarments at all times. - 3.
-Shorts, skirts, and dresses must cover the upper-thigh area. - 4.
-Shirts and tops must cover the entire torso, including chest, back and midriff.
-Tube tops, halter-tops, backless tops, scoop-neck tops, low V-neck tops, half shirts, spaghetti straps, off the shoulder tops, and muscle shirts are not appropriate.
-Sheer/mesh tops must have appropriate clothing underneath. - 5.
-Pants, shorts and skirts must be worn at or above the hip bone/waist. - 6.
-No pajamas or blankets. - 7.
-Hats, beanies, hoodies, bandanas, etc. (except those being worn for religious purposes) should be removed prior to entering a school building depending on the classroom guidelines or staff direction. - 8.
-Footwear must be worn at all times.
-No bedroom slippers or "flip-flops." - 9.
-Any clothing or accessories related to or promoting gangs are not acceptable. - Students violating any part of this dress code will be sent to the office for replacement shirts, sweat pants, or other articles of clothing. - This list is not all-inclusive.
+Any clothing or accessory related to or promoting gangs is not acceptable. - 3.
+Clothing must be appropriate to a high school setting, worn as intended, and not be excessively revealing. - 4.
+Pajamas are not appropriate attire for school and blankets are not permitted at school. - 5.
+Head coverings, except for those being worn for religious purposes, should be removed prior to entering a school building depending on the classroom guidelines and/or staff direction.
+Per teacher's discretion and to protect from over exposure, students may be able to wear head coverings while outside such as in PE or if a class is conducting an activity outside of the classroom. - 6.
+Footwear must be worn at all times; bedroom slippers, "flip-flops," and similar footwear are not appropriate.

+Students identified as violating any part of this dress code will be sent to the office for administrative action such as replacement clothing, or other means of correction.

+This list is not all-inclusive.
 The administration reserves the right to use discretion in deciding what is appropriate or acceptable.